The Origins of Yellow Fever

 Victims and Heroes

-Things in Holly Springs became much worse over the first few days of September, with over 30 cases of Yellow Fever.
+Regardless of where Yellow Fever originated from, things in Holly Springs became much worse over the first few days of September, with over 30 cases of Yellow Fever.
 More deaths followed, including more refugees from other towns whose desperate search for safety had led them straight to death.
 On September 4th, the town leaders finally declared an epidemic and recommended an immediate evacuation.
-Within three days, the population of Holly Springs was reduced from 3,500 to 1,500, with many of the town’s citizens fleeing on the railroad at the Holly Springs Depot.
+Within three days, the population of Holly Springs was reduced from 3,000 to 1,500, with many of the town’s citizens fleeing on the railroad at the Holly Springs Depot.
 With the quarantine enacted, those who were left behind were literally cut off from the rest of the world.

 The stores are all closed and all the people gone away who can . . . physicians are broken down.
 Many cases will die today.
 Holly Springs is cut off from a terror-stricken world without and awaits in mute dismay the horrors within.